Skip to content

 image.png

-Name it as Restricted Groups
+Name it as Restricted Groups.

 image.png

-Right click on Restricted Groups and click Edit
+Right click on Restricted Groups and click Edit.

 image.png

-Navigate to Restricted Groups and Add Group
+Navigate to Restricted Groups and Add Group.

 image.png

-Click Browse
+Click Browse.

 image.png

+Type event log readers and click Check Names.
 Make sure that the names is underlined.
-Click OK
+Click OK.

 image.png